linkeLi0421/CISB-dataset/spec/README.md

 ```

 # Performance evaluation of compiler mitigations
 To measure the performance overhead of each compiler strategy separately, we
 provide the following script to run SPEC CPU 2006 Benchmark.
 Here is an example
 of how to test the performance of gcc with O3 optimization:

-> Note that it may take about 3-4 hours to do this test.

 ```
 # cd path/to/artifact/spec
 # bash config/spec.sh gcc_O3.cfg